Two Questions You Should Ask Before Taking an At Home DNA Test

 Children are routinely tested for phenylketonuria (a genetic disorder that causes intellectual disability if left untreated) and congenital hypothyroidism (a disorder of the thyroid gland).
 Women may be tested for mutations in the BRCA1 or BRCA2 genes.
 According to the National Cancer Institute, women with mutations in the BRCA1 or BRCA2 genes are five times more likely to develop breast cancer than women without them and 15 to 40 times more likely to develop ovarian cancer.

-However, there are some genetic issues that point to something so severe, children are typically forbidden from taking the test until they reach the age of 18.
+However, some genetic issues point to something so severe, children are typically forbidden from taking the test until they reach the age of 18.
 Huntington's disease (HD) is just such an example.

 According to the Huntington's Disease Society of America, “Every person who inherits the expanded HD gene will eventually develop the disease.
 Many describe the symptoms of HD as having ALS, Parkinson’s and Alzheimer’s – simultaneously.
 It deteriorates a person’s physical and mental abilities during their prime working years and has no cure.”